cwood12/oldwebsite/_teaching/practicum-nd.md

 location: "South Bend, IN, USA"
 ---

 The Physics Teaching Practicum is a class designed to provide graduate students with teaching/lecture experience.
 For the Practicum, I gave five lectures (four under supervision) and put together a portfolio of my materials, feedback, and reflections.
-I will be completing two more lectures under supervision in the Spring 2020 semester to be included in my portfolio.

 Classes covered:
 ======